Corfucinas/blog/content/english/articles/117-vscode-extensions-the-ultimate-guide-part-1.en.md

 I've seen a lot of guides around the web (specially those published in the [Medium website](http://medium.com/ "medium-website-homepage"), they are usually recycling the same extensions over and over again, with the clear distinction that some of them are specific to a programming language or a certain task.
 For that reason, I've decided to compile all the extensions that I have used for a task or that I find useful for anyone into a five-part series.
 All of these extensions will be useful to you one way or another, and are not limited to a language or task.
 They are good extensions that will make a lot of aspects developing a better experience.

 Without further ado (and in no specific order of priority nor preference), here's the _ultimate VScode guide extension_.
 **You can also can click their names to navigate to their github repo.**.
-If you want to install them, you can write the extension name on VScode _extensions:marketplace_
+If you want to install the extensions shown here, you can write the extension name on VScode _extensions:marketplace_

 ## [#1 Language-x86-64-assembly](https://github.com/13xforever/x86_64-assembly-vscode "Language-x86-64-assembly-github")